Neurotech-Hub/Hublink-BEAM/README.md

 - Adafruit NeoPixel
 - ESP32Time
 - Preferences

+**Testing**
-3. Ensure the power switch is in the `ON` position.
+1. Ensure the power switch is in the `ON` position.

-4. If the device has been previously flashed, it may be in a deep sleep state and will not connect to the serial port.
+2. If the device has been previously flashed, it may be in a deep sleep state and will not connect to the serial port.
 To enter boot mode, hold the `Boot` button and toggle the `Reset` button (then release the `Boot` button).

-5. If the Arduino IDE does not indicate that it is connected to "Adafruit Feather ESP32-S3 2MB PSRAM", click Tools -> Board -> esp32 -> Adafruit Feather ESP32-S3 2MB PSRAM (you will need to download the esp32 board package (by espressif) from the Arduino IDE).
+3. If the Arduino IDE does not indicate that it is connected to "Adafruit Feather ESP32-S3 2MB PSRAM", click Tools -> Board -> esp32 -> Adafruit Feather ESP32-S3 2MB PSRAM (you will need to download the esp32 board package (by espressif) from the Arduino IDE).

 ### Debug Mode
 You may enable debugging mode by placing the `A` switch down.
 This will reduce the PIR sensor initialization period and introduce delays before Serial statements so they can be read by a serial terminal.
 These delays are useful for debugging, but should be removed for normal operation.